2026 maintenance playbook

 6. Monitoring coverage

 Track uptime, error spikes, latency, and critical page behavior.
-Alerts should be mapped to named owners.
+Alerts should be mapped to people responsible.

 Engineering testing screen used during incident runbook execution